lynchdiva/veggie-boost/README.md

 <img src="./readme-assets/menu.png">
 </div>

 The project has animation for hovering the cursor over buttons and product cards.

-And it also has navigation through page sections.
+Also it has working navigation through page sections.

 ## Future scope